fmerg/pymerkle/docs/target/source/api.rst

    hasher = MerkleHasher(tree.algorithm, tree.security)

-The commutation between index and entry is then
+The commutation between index and entry is

 .. code-block:: python

    assert tree.get_leaf(1) == hasher.hash_entry(b'foo')

-having assumed that the tree admits binary data and that ``b'foo'`` is stored at the first leaf.

 Size
 ====

-The *size* of the tree is the current number of leaves (i.e., appended entries):
+The *size* of the tree is the current number of leaves (i.e., data entries):

 .. code-block:: python